 This course is a study of economics and cultural changes within the economic system, its development by free competition under the capitalistic system, the nature and evolution of money, the banking system, price determination and wages, monopoly, the laws of supply and demand, and production control.
 Prerequisite: None.
 Lecture Hrs.
 040 Lab Hrs.
-000 Other Hrs.000

-ECO 3028 Microeconomics 4 Quarter Credit Hours
+000 Other Hrs.000 techniques, assimilation of data, and preparation written reports.
+Prerequisite: ENC 1102.
+Lecture Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000 EVS 1001 Environmental Science 4 Quarter Credit Hours composing essays and other written communication, including the documented research paper.
+Prerequisite: ENC1101.
+Lec.
+Hrs.
+040 Lab Hrs.